 The drawback is that it can be tricky to insert properly, especially if you’ve never used one before.
-Menstrual cups come with a bit of a learning curve that typically takes people a couple cycles to get the hang of, and it’s one that forces you to get up close and VERY personal with your vagina.
+Menstrual cups come with a bit of a learning curve that typically takes a couple cycles to get the hang of, and it’s one that forces you to get up close and VERY personal with your vagina.
 If you don’t get the seal right once it’s in there, the cup could leak.
 A menstrual cup is also a little messy: Since you don’t just toss it as you would with pads and tampons, you have to clean it by rinsing it with mild soap and water every time before you reinsert it.
 That can be hard to do in a public bathroom, and we’re not even including the fact that the cup can make a weird sound as you’re pulling it out.

 Like so many things in life, a little practice can go a long way.
 Here’s how to use a menstrual cup if you’re a first-timer.

 Start by taking a deep breath.
 Then, fold your menstrual cup.
 There are a few ways to do this, and it all depends on which way you feel most comfortable.
 The easiest way - and thus a go-to for beginners - is the C-fold, in which you press the cup flat, pinch it in the middle and fold it over so it creates a C shape.
-(You can watch a demo in our Cup Guide, if you’re more of a visual learner.)

 Next, insert the folded cup into your vagina as you would with a tampon.
 Once you release it, the cup will open up.
 To make sure it adheres to the wall of your vagina, gently tug on the stem a few times and rotate it in a circle.
 You shouldn’t be able to feel it once it’s in — and if you do, just take it out and try it again.
-Practice makes perfect, true, but even people who’ve been using menstrual cups for years need to redo it once or twice to make sure it’s in right.
+Practice makes perfect, true, but even some of us who’ve been using menstrual cups for years need to redo it once or twice to make sure it’s in right.

 Once you’re ready to remove your cup, you need to first break the seal.
 Heads up: Just like inserting it, this process can also take a minute, so don’t sweat if it takes a few tries.
 It helps to start in a squatting position.
 First, feel around for the stem.
 Once you find it, pinch the base of the cup (not the stem) to break the seal and remove it carefully, since the last thing you want is to spill it on your clothes.
 You can dump the menstrual fluid in the toilet, sink, or shower - whichever is more convenient.